ptillemans/docker-xapps/README.md

 Mac, I think the risk is acceptable.

 Note that this method would work just as well on a Linux box.

+## Advanced XAuth magic

+In order to forward a connection from a container running on a remote host connected to with *ssh -X* we need to do more advanced magic.

+The ssh connection actually forwards the magic cookie and adds it to the remote .Xauthority file and the listens on a port for the Xclients to connect to on localhost.
+However the containers have no access to the ports on localhost of the host.

+First lets figure out on which ip address the host has on the docker network where the containers are attached to :

+    pti@mdp1-test:~$ ip addr show docker0
+    3: docker0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP
+        link/ether 02:42:86:55:62:32 brd ff:ff:ff:ff:ff:ff
+        inet 172.17.0.1/16 scope global docker0
+           valid_lft forever preferred_lft forever
+        inet6 fe80::42:86ff:fe55:6232/64 scope link
+           valid_lft forever preferred_lft forever

+from the *inet* line we see that it listens on 172.17.0.1.
+So we'll have the container use that address and connect the ssh socket to a new port where we'll be listening for connections.
+We'll be listening on port 6000 which corresponds to screen *:0*

+    pti@mdp1-test:~$ DOCKER_IP=`ip addr show docker0 | grep 'inet ' |
+                                cut -d ' ' -f6 | cut -d '/' -f1`

+Now we have the ip address in a variable *DOCKER_IP*

+    pti@mdp1-test:~$ socat TCP-LISTEN:6000,bind=$DOCKER_IP,reuseaddr,fork \
+                           TCP:localhost:6011 &

+We launch this in the background

+    pti@mdp1-test:~$ DISPLAY="$DOCKER_IP:0"
+    pti@mdp1-test:~$ COOKIE=`xauth list | cut -d ' ' -f3-`
+    pti@mdp1-test:~$ sudo docker run -ti \
+        -e COOKIE="$COOKIE" -e DISPLAY="$DISPLAY" \
+        xeyes /bin/bash
+    root@9443f36a5083:/# xauth add $DISPLAY $COOKIE
+    root@9443f36a5083:/# xeyes

+Notes:

+- this only allows 1 xclient running at the same time.
+It would be better to use the same port on the DOCKER_IP to for the tunnel.
+The ssh-daemon will ensure no conflicts occur and this limitation is lifted.

+- Do not forget to terminate the socat process after the container has finished.
+It wont hurt, but it is ugly and will throw errors the next time it is started